-Source water assessments were conducted for Wells 1-5 in June, 2012 and Well 6 was conducted in September, 2011.
+Source water assessments were conducted for Wells 1-5 in June 2012.
 The assessments are summarized in the table below.
 A copy of the complete source water assessment and vulnerability assessment can be obtained by contacting the Mojave Water Agency at 13846 Conference Center Dr., Apple Valley, CA 92307; or the State Water Resources Control Board (SWRCB), 464 West 4th Street, Suite 437, San Bernardino, CA 92401.
 You may request a summary of the assessments be mailed to you by contacting the Mojave Water Agency at (760) 946-7000 or SWRCB District Engineer at (909) 383-4328.

-Source Number Source ID Most Vulnerable Activities (PCA) 001 Well No.1 Animal feeding operations as defined in federal regulations2 - Septic systems- high density [>1/acre] 002 Well No.2 Animal feeding operations as defined in federal regulations2 - Septic systems- high density [>1/acre] 003 Well No.3 Animal feeding operations as defined in federal regulations2 004 Well No.4 Animal feeding operations as defined in federal regulations2 005 Well No.5 Animal feeding operations as defined in federal regulations2 006 Well No.6 Animal feeding operations as defined in federal regulations2 - Septic systems- high density [>1/acre] Wells- Agricultural / Irrigation
+Source Number Source ID Most Vulnerable Activities (PCA) 001 Well No.1 Animal feeding operations as defined in federal regulations2 - Septic systems- high density [>1/acre] 002 Well No.2 Animal feeding operations as defined in federal regulations2 - Septic systems- high density [>1/acre] 003 Well No.3 Animal feeding operations as defined in federal regulations2 004 Well No.4 Animal feeding operations as defined in federal regulations2 005 Well No.5 Animal feeding operations as defined in federal regulations2